-Even though salads and fruit shouldn't make up your whole diet, they are great sources for a few essential nutrients.
+Even though salads and fruit shouldn't make up your whole diet, they are low in calories and great sources of vitamins and minerals.
 For example, fruits and veggies are packed with vitamin C, an essential nutrient that keeps your hair and skin strong and acts as an antioxidant to protect your cells from oxidative damage.
-Salads and fruit also contain fiber, which helps you feel satisfied after your meals and helps move food through your system to avoid constipation.
-Fruits and veggies also provide beneficial potassium -- a heart-healthy mineral -- and orange-red pigments, called carotenoids, which your body turns into vitamin A.

 Not Enough Protein

-Combine salad and fruit with lean proteins and whole grains for the greatest health benefits.
-Try serving a delicious kale salad with a 3-ounce serving of grilled salmon and a half-cup of brown rice or quinoa, or chop your apple into bite-size pieces and serve it on top of a portion of rolled oats or spelt flakes.
+If you want to follow a salad diet, pack your salads full of healthy ingredients.
+Combine your leafy green salads and fruit with lean proteins and whole grains for the greatest health benefits.
+Try serving a delicious kale salad with a 3-ounce serving of grilled salmon and a half-cup of brown rice or quinoa or chop your apple into bite-size pieces and serve it on top of a portion of rolled oats or spelt flakes.

 When you're craving salad for your lunch or dinner, add lean protein and healthy fats for a more filling meal.
-Chopped grilled chicken or turkey breast, low-fat tofu, chickpeas and beans, as all of these offer protein to help fill you up.
+Chopped grilled chicken or turkey breast, tofu, chickpeas and beans, all provide protein to help fill you up.
 An ounce of nuts can add fiber and healthy fat, plus a satisfying crunch.

 Another option instead of the salad diet all day, every day, is eating only salad once a day.
 If you're eating a salad-based meal once a day, that still means you can work your grains, protein and some dairy foods in the rest of the day.
 This is a great way to add vegetables and fruits to your diet but still keep things balanced and interesting.

 Read more: Healthy Ways to Lose Weight Fast